 Ashton Coal operations were inaudible during the entire operator-attended noise survey.
-Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-Given this and the measured background noise level of 31 dB L{A90} , the Ashton Coal $L{Aeq,15 \, minute}$ mine noise contribution was estimated to be \leq 21 dB $L{Aeq,15 \, minute}$ and therefore below the relevant noise limit.
+Given this and the measured background noise level of 34 dB L{A90} , the Ashton Coal $L{Aeq,15 \, minute}$ mine noise contribution was estimated to be \leq 24 dB $L{Aeq,15 \, minute}$ and therefore below the relevant noise limit.
 Ashton Coal noise contributions complied with the DC and EPL noise limits.
-Other ambient noise sources included other mines in the vicinity, insects, frogs, distant dogs barking, nearby animals and traffic on the New England Highway.
+Other ambient noise sources included insects, frogs, traffic on the New England Highway, trains on the main line, residential noise, livestock, dogs barking, and distant music from residence.
 A graph of the total linear noise levels measured in the one-third octave frequency bands is shown in Figure 5.2.